EmperorDa8/pdf-platf/pdf-library/DATABASE-SETUP.md

 1. Go to [supabase.com](https://supabase.com)
 2. Sign up or log in
 3. Create a new project
-4. Wait for the project to be ready
+4. Wait for the project to be ready,

 ## 2. Get Project Credentials